Gautam0507/SNU_Spice/README.md

 ### Running

-- Type the netlist in the _circuit.hms_ file
+- Type the netlist in the _circuit.sns_ file

+- If the file is located in a different directory, provide the path to the file as a command-line argument when calling the function.

-- Run the executable file from the terminal to get all nodal voltages and required currents
+- Run the executable file in the terminal from the project root to get all nodal voltages and required currents

 Note: If built using Cmake, the executable file will be in the `build/src` directory